 Doctors may rely on the clinical signs of the disease.
 Telangiectasia is easily visible from the threadlike red lines or patterns on the skin.
-In some cases, doctors may want to make sure that no underlying disorder is present.
+In some cases, doctors may want to make sure that there is no underlying disorder.
 Diseases associated with telangiectasia include:

 - Sturge-Weber disease: a rare disorder that causes a port-wine stain birthmark and nervous system problems